-The final worry of those expecting inflation is that China and other foreign central banks will cease financing our spending (i.e. lending us money by buying our bonds), precipitating a crash in the U.S. dollar.
+The final worry of those expecting inflation is that China and other foreign central banks will cease financing our spending (by buying our bonds), precipitating a crash in the U.S. dollar.
 A plunging dollar would then cause import prices to skyrocket and inflationary pressures to surge.
 But upon closer examination these fears look overblown.
+For one thing, as the current economic crisis has progressed, total U.S. borrowing from abroad has actually declined sharply.
+The reason is that surging Federal Government borrowing has been more than offset by higher U.S. household saving rates and a dramatic decline in private sector investment.
+In other words, private sector borrowing has dropped at a faster rate than public sector borrowing has risen.

-For one thing, the vast majority of goods and services consumed in America are still made in America.
-In fact, only 16% of what we buy today comes from overseas.
-Thus, a dollar crash of 50% would only imply a 16% rise in overall prices (likely spread out over several years).
+Further, the vast majority of goods and services consumed in America are still made in America.
+Specifically, just over 13% of what we buy today comes from overseas (\$1.9 trillion in imports vs. \$14.1 trillion in nominal GDP).
+Thus, a dollar crash of 50% would only imply a 13% increase in prices generally, and that rise would likely be spread out over several years.

-But a dollar decline of that magnitude is highly unlikely anyway.
+But a dollar decline of that magnitude is highly improbable anyway.
 What would the dollar crash against?
 The Euro?
 The Yen?
 Europe and Japan have even bigger economic and demographic problems than we do.
-And it would be tantamount to economic suicide if China allowed the dollar to crumble relative to its currency, the Yuan, as China is as dependent on us as we are on them.
-If the Yuan doubled overnight relative to the U.S. dollar, China's exporting industries - the foundation of their entire economy - would collapse (their products would be twice as expensive so Americans would buy significantly less).
+And it would be tantamount to economic suicide if China allowed the dollar to crash relative to its currency, the Yuan, as China is as dependent on us as we are on them.
+If the Yuan doubled overnight relative to the U.S. dollar, China's exporting industries - the foundation of their entire economy - would collapse, as their products would be twice as expensive so Americans would buy significantly less.
 Tens of millions of Chinese workers would lose their jobs, and civil unrest would be a serious threat.
-So rest assured that the Chinese can no more stop buying U.S. Treasuries than we can stop issuing them to finance our deficits.
-As a director general at the China Banking Regulatory Commission, a Mr. Luo Ping, resignedly commented this past February (reported by the Financial Times),
+Thus, the Chinese can no more stop buying U.S. Treasuries than we can stop issuing them to finance our deficits.
+As the director general at the China Banking Regulatory Commission, Luo Ping, resignedly commented this past February (reported by the Financial Times), option....We hate you guys but there is nothing we can do."

 "Except for U.S. Treasuries, what can you hold?
 Gold?
 You don't hold Japanese government bonds or U.K. bonds.
 U.S. Treasuries are the safe haven.
-For everyone, including China, it is the only option....We hate you guys but there is nothing we can do."
+For everyone, including China, it is the only